Shop

 • Sleep!
 Try your best to rest, rest, rest.
 If you find yourself having trouble falling asleep, try one of these sleep techniques.

 • Use aromatherapy.
 You can pick your favorite mood-boosting blend or even one tailored to help during cold and flu season.
-We offer the Protect and Recover Aromatherapy Inhaler which contains eucalyptus, black spruce, cinnamon, rosemary, bergamot, and clove to open and soothe your mind and body.
+We loves blends that contain eucalyptus, black spruce, cinnamon, rosemary, bergamot, and clove to open and soothe your mind and body.

 • Enjoy anti-inflammatory foods.
-You can also try our curcumin supplement to support immune function and cool off your body and brain.
+You can also try a curcumin supplement** to support immune function and cool off your body and brain.

 RESILIENCE IS YOUR NATURAL STATE